vrsce/Belly-tagz/README.md

 - Not sure how to return battery health.<br>
   Perhaps Win32_BIOS?
 Win32_Battery exists but does not provide useful results

+- Script only returns boot drive, would be nice to return 2nd drive if available (I think using -eq "D:" would work pretty consistently, hopefully I will work on a system soon to confirm this.)

   <hr><hr>

   <u>Change-Log 8/25/21</u>